lavanyap30/lending-club/LendingClub_CaseStudy/README.md

 - This project was assigned as a case study in my PG Course by IIITB associated with UpGrad

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@githublavanyap30] - feel free to contact me!

 <!-- Optional -->